 With a saying like "Keep Austin Weird," G. Garvin dives headfirst into the young and hip local food scene in Austin, TX, to see just what makes it special.
 Since you can't visit Austin without going to a food truck, G. gets to work at Tenderland, where he helps to make their fried pork tenderloin sandwich.
 He then makes a pit stop at Hoover's Soular Food Trailer where he tastes raw and healthy versions of Southern favorites.
 Lastly, G. heads to Frank where first bartender Tara shares The Red-Headed Stranger, the restaurant's take on a Bloody Mary before he works with head chef Jody on the jackalope sausage, a mix of jack rabbit and antelope.

-G. Garvin is touring Hoboken, N.J., with a food scene that rivals neighbor New York's.
-Chef Wally Weaver of 3Forty Grill shares his special recipe for braised short rib.
-At Cava Winery owners Deneah and Anthony give G. a tasting before he and Chef Michael use the Cava wine to cook a flavorful fish entree.
-Last, G. visits Jersey institution Dickie Dee's where he sees how they make their famous Italian Hot Dog.
+G. Garvin is touring the food scene that rivals New York's in Hoboken, NJ, starting with 3Forty Grill where Chef Wally Weaver shares his special recipe for braised short rib.
+At Cava Winery, owners Deneah and Anthony give G. a tasting before he and Chef Michael use the Cava wine to cook a flavorful fish entree.
+Finally, G. visits Jersey institution Dickie Dee's where he sees how they make their famous Italian Hot Dog.

 In Richmond, G. Garvin meets with Chef Walter of Lemaire at the Jefferson Hotel for his take on the fried green tomato and Comfort restaurant, where Chef Jason shares his techniques on prepairing braised pork and sides.
 In nearby Glen Allen, Va., G. experiences a day in the life at Lavender Fields farm with owner Nicole before preparing a simple and summery skirt steak salad.

 New Episodes Sundays 8|7c